Sreelakshmi-55/AI-POowered-Travel-Planner/README.md

 Additionally, standalone LLM-based systems may hallucinate travel details such as hotels or pricing.

-This project addresses these issues by implementing a RAG-based AI system that retrieves relevant travel data and generates grounded, personalized itineraries.
+This project addresses these issues by integrating:
+* Structured retrieval (RAG)
+* Real-time weather data
+* Controlled prompt engineering
+* Cost estimation logic

 ## Technologies Used